Yesh2344/QR_Code_Advanced/README.md

 ### Environment Variables
 The app uses Convex for backend services.
 Environment variables are automatically configured when you run `npx convex dev`.

-### Customizing QR Code Generation
-The app uses the QR Server API for generating QR codes.
-You can modify the QR generation logic in `src/QRGenerator.tsx`:

 ```typescript
 // Customize QR code URL generation